-The JD-MBA program provides graduates with two valuable degrees: a Juris Doctor (JD) degree from the College of Law and a Master of Business Administration (MBA) from the College of Professional Studies.
+The JD-MBA online and on-campus degree program provides graduates with two valuable degrees: a Juris Doctor (JD) degree from the College of Law and a Master of Business Administration (MBA) from the College of Professional Studies.
 The joint degree emphasizes the values of social justice and community service with a focus on socially responsible business practices and sustainable organizational development and operations.

 The degree is comprised of rigorous graduate coursework in both the legal and business administration fields and is designed to be completed in four years.